isaacsnewaccount/GraphicsApp/README.md

 FreeType, testing version 2.10.0

+The projct uses CMake to build.
+Tested with version 3.22.1.
+Other versions may work.
+The project originally used Unix Make.
+The original unix makefiles are available as older git commits.

 Tested on Ubuntu/Kubuntu 22.04.
 Compilers tested for the main program and dependencies are g++ and gcc version 11.40 (Ubuntu 11.4.0-1ubuntu1~22.04).

 The dependencies are local to the project and statically linked for greater portability.